Maxime Lestienne: 2023 season

+2024–25 season

 On 4 May 2024, Lestienne helped his club to lift the 2024 Singapore Community Shield after providing an assist and scoring a goal in a 2–0 win over Albirex Niigata (S) which won him the 'Man of the Match' award.
 During the 2024–25 AFC Champions League Two fixture against Chinese club Zhejiang Professional on 19 September 2024, Lestienne scored in the 80th minute to secured a 2–0 win for the Sailors in which he curved the ball above the opposition goalkeeper Dong Chunyu.
 In total for the 2024–25 AFC Champions League Two, he scored 2 goals and provide 5 assists in the group stage qualifying the Lion City Sailors to the round of 16 as group leaders making them the first ever Singaporean Club to do so.
 On 14 March 2025, Lestienne make his 100th appearance for the club in a 1–1 draw against J1 League club Sanfrecce Hiroshima in the second leg of the 2024–25 AFC Champions League Two quarter-finals fixture.
 He holds the club's most goal contributions of 139 at that time.
 Lestienne helped the Sailors to create history, booking their spot in the final after a 2-1 aggregate victory in the semi-finals against Sydney FC.
 Lestienne won his first ever Singapore Premier League title after scoring the winning goal through a 21st-minute penalty against Tanjong Pagar United on 10 May 2025.
 The trophy and medals were presented on 14 May, after the match against Balestier Khalsa.
 Lestienne scored the equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah.
 However, the Sailors were unable to hold on and eventually conceded in the 97th minute to finish the game in a 1–2 defeat.
 Lestienne finished the 2024–25 AFC Champions League Two campaign as a runner-up with 5 goals, placing him in the joint top 5 goalscorer of the campaign.

 As of 21 May 2025, after scoring and assisting in the first leg of the semi-final match against DPMM in the 2024–25 Singapore Cup, Lestienne made a total of 152 goals and assists (64 goals and 88 assists) after 166 games.
 Lestienne assisted the winning goal for Bart Ramselaar in a 1–0 against Tampines Rovers to seal the Singapore Cup final.
 Lion City Sailors completed a domestic treble including the Community Shield, the league title and the Singapore Cup.
 Lestienne was also named in the Team of the Year for the third season in a row.